 In this case, the warning signs were there for Harry, but he had largely ignored them, until the problem had presented in a different area and had restricted him more.
 The accumulation of strain on Harry’s spine had been the trigger for his elbow pain, and this strain was caused by prolonged static loading on the spine from poor postural habits.

-This strain builds up to beyond a safe threshold, and then your brain will send you the warning of pain.
+If this strain builds up to beyond a safe threshold, then your brain will send you the warning of pain, or some other feeling like stiffness, tightness or even fatigue.
 If you do not heed the warning, and strain continues to build, a more severe or limiting warning sign can occur, one which you cannot ignore.

 On the graph below we have the amount of strain on the vertical axis, and time on the horizontal axis.
 This strain creates protective responses in the body such as tense, tight muscles, stiff joints and nerves that do not glide well.
 This is detected by the brain as “noxious input”.
 When the level of this strain is below the safe threshold, we may not feel any symptoms… the brain can manage this amount of load on the body.